shadow/shadow/docs/getting_started_tgen.md

     # Assumes `tgen` is on your shell's `PATH`.
     # Otherwise use an absolute path here.
     - path: tgen
+      # The ../../../ prefix assumes that tgen.server.graph.xml in the same
+      # directory as the data directory (specified with the -d CLI argument).
+      # See notes below explaining Shadow's directory structure.
       args: ../../../tgen.server.graphml.xml
       start_time: 1s
   client: